Divine equilibrium

-The Divinity Criterion or Divine Equilibrium or Universal Divinity is a refinement of Perfect Bayesian equilibrium in a signaling game proposed by Banks and Sobel (1987).
-One of the most widely applied refinement is the D1-Criterion.
+The Divine Equilibrium is a refinement of Perfect Bayesian equilibrium in a signaling game proposed by Banks and Sobel (1987).
+One of the most widely-applied refinements is the D1-Criterion.

 It is a restriction of receiver's beliefs to the type of senders for whom deviating towards an off-the-equilibrium message could improve their outcome compared to the equilibrium payoff.
-In addition to the restriction suggested by the Intuitive Criterion, the Divinity Criterion considers only those types which are most likely to send the off-the-equilibrium message.
+In addition to the restriction suggested by the intuitive criterion, the divinity criterion considers only those types which are most likely to send the off-the-equilibrium message.

-If more than one sender could benefit from the deviation, the Intuition Criterion assigns equal probabilities for all the senders, whereas the D1-Criterion considers different probabilities.
+If more than one sender could benefit from the deviation, the Intuitive Criterion assigns equal probabilities for all the senders, whereas the D1-Criterion considers different probabilities.

 Example

 The following example is adapted from the original Banks and Sobel (1987).

 Consider a case of sequential settlement.
 The defendant (sender of messages) has two types: t1 and t2.
 Type t1 is not negligent and type t2 is negligent.
 The defendant can offer a high settlement or low settlement (messages) to the plaintiff.
 The plaintiff (receiver of messages) can either accept or reject the settlement offer.
 The payoff is illustrated below.